reteps/PrairieLearn/docs/manualGrading.md

 +----------------------------------+---------+------------------------+
 ```

-The student will only see the "Save" button on a question view when a question is configured with *only* the "Manual" grading method.
-The "Save & Grade" button will appear on a question when a question is configured with an "Interal" or "External" option in addition to the "Manual option.
-Each button calls different back-end functions within each element file on the `question.html` page.
-The "Save" button calls the `def parse()` function and the "Save & Grade" button calls the `def grade()` function within the element's python file.
+The student will only see the "Save" button on a question view that only includes the "Manual" grading method configuration.
+The "Save & Grade" button appears, in addition, when the "Interal" or "External" option(s) are also included.
+Each button calls a different back-end function within each element included on the `question.html` page.
+The "Save" button calls `def parse()` and the "Save & Grade" button calls `def grade()` within an element's python file.
+For example, if an instructor includes a `pl-string-input` element in a question for manual grading, and a student presses "Save", the `def parse()` method found in the [pl-string-input.py](https://github.com/PrairieLearn/PrairieLearn/blob/master/elements/pl-string-input/pl-string-input.py#L176-L198) element file is called.

-Automatic internal and/or external grading will occur when a student presses the "Save & Grade" button to submit an answer to a question.
-The question will then appear in the "Manual Grading Queue" for review by a manual grading user.
-The submission's internal and external grader will produce a score, but this score will be overwritten by the manual grading user when a manual grade is submitted.

-For example, if an instructor includes a `pl-string-input` element in a question for manual grading, when a student presses "Save", the `pl-string-input` will ensure that (1.) an answer was submitted and that (2.) the submission was a valid string in accordance to the `def parse()` method found in the [pl-string-input.py file](https://github.com/PrairieLearn/PrairieLearn/blob/master/elements/pl-string-input/pl-string-input.py#L176-L198) element file.

 ## Manual Grading (UI Interactive)